-These easy and delicious slice and bake Cinnamon Shortbread Cookies are made even better with the addition of brown sugar.
+These easy and delicious slice and bake or cut out Cinnamon Shortbread Cookies are made even better with the addition of brown sugar.
 The perfect Holiday Cookie.

 Shortbread Cookies are a must bake cookie for the Holiday Season, one of my favourites are my Mom’s Shortbread and one my daughter says are no fail are these melt in your mouth Whipped Shortbread.
 Both worth making!